Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 Once it looks level, screw all four ends into whatever is holding your railing via the mounting hardware.
 Use at least two screws on each end.

 If you have a long railing, push slightly down in the middle.
 If it feels like it needs some extra support, cut one of the 2x4 blocks to size and screw it onto the middle of the bottom rail so that it provides more support in the middle.
 FYI, according to safety codes, your railing should support at least 200 pounds without bending or breaking.

 If your baluster cuts were less than precise for each and every baluster, you are going to have some slight gaps at the top or bottom of a few of them.
 Fill with paintable acrylic caulking.

-This is probably the worse part.
+This is probably the worst part.
 It's tedious painting around all of those balusters.
 Painting the parts before assembly doesn't really help.
 You can use wood fill to fill in the countersunk screws on the top rail if you desire a smooth surface.
 I just painted over them.
-Use a high quality exterior paint; you don't want to have to do this again for a very long time.
+Use high-quality exterior paint; you don't want to have to do this again for a very long time.